Operads for algebraic quantum field theory: Quantum field theory operads

 We equip the category $\Loc$ with the following orthogonality relation: Two $\Loc$-morphisms $f_1 : \mathbb{M}_1\to\mathbb{M}$ and $f_2 : \mathbb{M}_2 \to \mathbb{M}$ are orthogonal, $f_1\perp f_2$, if and only if their images $f_1(M_1)$ and $f_2(M_2)$ are causally disjoint subsets in $\mathbb{M}$, i.e.\ $f_1(M_1) \cap J_{\mathbb{M}}(f_2(M_2)) =\emptyset$, where $J_{\mathbb{M}}(S):= J_{\mathbb{M}}^+(S)\cup J_{\mathbb{M}}^-(S)\subseteq M$ denotes the union of the causal future and past of a subset $S\subseteq M$.
 It is easy to verify the symmetry and composition stability properties of Definition \ref{def:orthcat}.
 Hence, $\ovr{\Loc} := (\Loc,\perp)\in \OCat$ is an orthogonal category. \sk

-By Theorem \ref{theo:AlgoverOCCperp}, we obtain that algebras over the colored operad $\O_{\ovr{\Loc}} \in \Op_{\Loc_0}(\MM)$ are canonically identified with functors $\mathfrak{A} : \Loc \to \Mon_{\MM}$ from $\Loc$ to the category of monoids in $\MM$ that satisfy the $\perp$-commutativity axiom (cf.\ Definition \ref{def:perpcommutative}).
-For $\MM=\Vec_\bbK$, these are locally covariant quantum field theories \cite{Brunetti,FewsterVerch} satisfying the Einstein causality axiom, but not necessarily the time-slice axiom. \end{ex}
+By Theorem \ref{theo:AlgoverOCCperp}, we obtain that algebras over the colored operad $\O_{\ovr{\Loc}} \in \Op$ are canonically identified with functors $\mathfrak{A} : \Loc \to \Alg(\MM)$ from $\Loc$ to the category of associative and unital algebras in $\MM$ that satisfy the $\perp$-commutativity axiom (cf.\ Definition \ref{def:perpcommutative}).
+These are locally covariant quantum field theories \cite{Brunetti,FewsterVerch} satisfying the Einstein causality axiom, but not necessarily the time-slice axiom. \sk